United States Treasury security

-History
+Auctions

-To finance the costs of World War I, the U.S. Government increased income taxes (see the War Revenue Act of 1917) and issued government debt, called war bonds.
+To finance the costs of World War I, the U.S. government increased income taxes (see the War Revenue Act of 1917) and issued government debt, called war bonds.
 Traditionally, the government borrowed from other countries, but there were no other countries from which to borrow in 1917.

-The Treasury raised funding throughout the war by selling $21.5 billion in 'Liberty bonds.'
-These bonds were sold at subscription where officials created coupon price and then sold it at par value.
+The Treasury raised funding throughout the war by selling $21.5 billion in Liberty bonds.
+These bonds were sold at subscription, where officials created coupon price and then sold it at par value.
 At this price, subscriptions could be filled in as little as one day, but usually remained open for several weeks, depending on demand for the bond.

 After the war, the Liberty bonds were reaching maturity, but the Treasury was unable to pay each down fully with only limited budget surpluses.
 To solve this problem, the Treasury refinanced the debt with variable short and medium-term maturities.
-Again the Treasury issued debt through fixed-price subscription, where both the coupon and the price of the debt were dictated by the Treasury.
+Again, the Treasury issued debt through fixed-price subscription, where both the coupon and the price of the debt were dictated by the Treasury.

 The problems with debt issuance became apparent in the late 1920s.
 The system suffered from chronic over-subscription, where interest rates were so attractive that there were more purchasers of debt than required by the government.
 This indicated that the government was paying too much for debt.
 As government debt was undervalued, debt purchasers could buy from the government and immediately sell to another market participant at a higher price.

-In 1929, the US Treasury shifted from the fixed-price subscription system to a system of auctioning where Treasury bills would be sold to the highest bidder.
-Securities were then issued on a pro rata system where securities would be allocated to the highest bidder until their demand was full.
+In 1929, the US Treasury took inspiration from the procedure employed in the United Kingdom and shifted from the fixed-price subscription system to a system of auctioning where Treasury bills would be sold to the highest bidder until their demand was filled.
 If more treasuries were supplied by the government, they would then be allocated to the next highest bidder.
 This system allowed the market, rather than the government, to set the price.
-On December 10, 1929, the Treasury issued its first auction.
-The result was the issuing of $224 million three-month bills.
-The highest bid was at 99.310 with the lowest bid accepted at 99.152.
+On December 13, 1929, the Treasury completed its first auction.
+The result was the issuing of $100 million zero-interest three-month bills.
+Total bids aggregated $224 million, the highest bid was at 99.310, with the lowest bid accepted at 99.152.

 Until the 1970s, the Treasury offered long-term securities at irregular intervals based on market surveys.
-These irregular offerings created uncertainty in the money market, especially as the federal deficit increased, and by the end of the decade the Treasury had shifted to regular and predictable offerings.
+These irregular offerings created uncertainty in the money market, especially as the federal deficit increased, and by the end of the decade, the Treasury had shifted to regular and predictable offerings.
 During the same period, the Treasury began to offer notes and bonds through an auction process based on that used for bills.